-Google introduces Google Play, the new version of the Android MarketAlex Wagner - Deputy Managing Editor, News Desk
+Google introduces Google Play, the new version of the Android MarketAlex Wagner - Editorial Director of News and Content

 We've seen the Android Market undergo multiple facelifts and gain new offerings since its inception, but today the Market is going to see possibly its biggest change yet.
 Google today introduced Google Play, which is the new brand that's taking the place of the Android Market, Google Music and the Google eBookstore.
 Like the Android Market before it, Google Play will offer Android apps as well as music, movies and books.
 Google also notes that the music, books and movies apps will be rebranded as Google Play Music, Google Play Books and Google Play Movies.
 Devices running Android 2.2 or something newer can expect to see their Market app updated automatically sometime in the coming days.